w3c/wai-media-intro/source/accessible-media/automatically-generated-captions.html.erb.md

-**Automatically generated captions should never be used as the sole method to produce captions.** However, they can be used as a first-pass or rough-draft effort in the workflow to create an [accurate, high-quality caption track](production-captions.html).
+**Automatically generated captions should never be used as the sole method to produce captions.** However, they can be used as a first-pass or rough-draft effort in the workflow that eventually leads to an [accurate, high-quality caption track](production-captions.html).
 Below is a sample workflow for using auto-captions as part of the caption-production process, using YouTube's auto-caption service as an example.